andrewflbarnes/mcp-wttr/README.md

   Not a single drop of rain!
 It's a great day for news, and a great day for Bristol.
 I'm Ron Burgundy.
 Stay classy.
 ```

+## Tooling

+This project uses ruff for linting and formatting.